scadaperspective/HF-Comms-Research/README.md

-#Codan NGT-ARv / NGT-SRx profile
+#Codan NGT-ARv / NGT-SRx / Envoy profiles

-These NGT Profiles are made available for Amateur and or Outpost Station Use for VK (Australia)
+These Codan Radio Profiles are made available for Amateur and or Outpost Station Use for VK (Australia)
 - specifically made available for Advanced LCD operators however portions may have use cases for other interested parties.

-Feel Free to use and modify (delete)  as necessary to suit your particular OutPost provider system(s) / type of radio.
+Feel Free to use and modify (delete) channel records as necessary with your handset as is the case for the envoy profile to suit your particular OutPost provider system(s) / type of radio.

 Some mode options may not be available with your particular hardware.
 This profile will not correct those issues.